index

 3. Submerge your hand in ice water for one minute to constrict blood vessels

-4. Try the dental floss trick: thread floss under the ring, wrap it tightly around your finger toward the tip, then unwrap from the ring side pushing it up
+4. Try the dental floss trick: thread floss under the ring, wrap tightly toward the fingertip, then unwrap from the ring side pushing it up

 7. Should I Remove My Jewelry When I Shower?